Njihia27/Writing-Portfolio/Samples/research-summary.md

 Prepared by: Peter N.
-Freelance Content & Research Writer
+Freelance, Content & Research Writer
 May 2026